retran/meowvim/README.md

 #### LSP Not Working

 1. Check if the language server is installed:

    ```vim
    :LspInfo
    ```

-2. Language servers are managed by the meow system.
-If you installed `Meowvim` as part of meow, they should be automatically available.
+2. Language servers are managed by the `meow`.
+If you installed `Meowvim` as part of `meow`, they should be automatically available.
 3. For standalone installation, you may need to install servers manually:

    ```bash
    # TypeScript/JavaScript
    npm install -g typescript typescript-language-server